-GALL-UP TO GAN NEAPPLES
+GALL-UP TO

-ERISBANE, Monday The blocked | The action passed out of our vision.
-When will be meeted for a convery Lut when the Hurricanes passed to see to present the present of burge property. to Crete they did a loop which a new loo days were occupied in marching to were rather hostile at first.
-They Heraklion, where they went into used to continually ask why the camp for a fortnight.
-Australians had volunteered to go "On May 20 the Germans started so far to fight "when it wasn't " their blitz on Crete."
-Pie Cos went il eir war."
-The Germans seemed i 18. cn.
-We heard Lord Haw-Haw say absolutely unable to understand on the radio that they were going this: to plough the island with bombs Th such believe me, they just about treated better than the Russians.
-Sploughed it." he said.
+ERISBANE, Monday The bluerout over the convoy on their way back of pure spokes.
+A manpower might to Crete they did a loop which the some sailors told us was the victory possible would be taken and roll."

+They Heraklion, where they went into used to continually ask why the Australians had volunteered to go "On May 20 the Germans started so far to fight "when it wasn't their blitz on Crete."
+Pie Cox went il eir war."
+The Germans seemed cn.
+We heard Lord Haw-Haw say absolutely unable to understand cloughed it. he said.